nxnarbais/datadog-sandbox/app_nodejs-fastify_otel/README.md

 ### Option 4: Traces to OTel to then Datadog and Jaeger

-1. Start app: `docker compose -f ./docker-conf/docker-compose.yaml up`
+1. Start app: `docker compose -f ./docker-conf/docker-compose-app_collector_and_datadog.yaml up`
 1. Curl endpoints
 1. Observe traces in Jaeger `http://localhost:16686/` and in the logs
 1. Observe traces in Datadog `https://app.datadoghq.com/apm/traces?query=%40_top_level%3A1%20service%3Asnoopy` *(Edit extension depending on datacenter)*

+### Option 5: Traces (with NGINX) to OTel to then Datadog and Jaeger

+1. Go to docker-conf folder and build image `docker build -t nginx-otel --platform linux/amd64 .` - [doc](https://opentelemetry.io/blog/2022/instrument-nginx/)
+1. Go back to the main folder
+1. Start app: `docker compose -f ./docker-conf/docker-compose-app_collector_and_datadog_with_nginx.yaml up`
+1. Curl endpoints
+1. Observe traces in Jaeger `http://localhost:16686/` and in the logs
+1. Observe traces in Datadog `https://app.datadoghq.com/apm/traces?query=%40_top_level%3A1%20service%3Asnoopy` *(Edit extension depending on datacenter)*

+FIXME: NGINX and the nodeapp are not connected

 ## Others